 - Doesn’t allow WordPress installation on sub-domain, unless you subscribe to a plan that support 2 WordPress installations or more

 The Bottom Line

 If you are looking for a reliable hosting for your WordPress website, Kinsta is one of the best options.
 Despite its high price, Kinsta is capable of delivering a high-performance website.
 Kinsta adopts Google Cloud Platform for its hosting service infrastructure in which the servers are spread around the globe.
 While for CDN and cache, it adopts the Cloudflare technology in which its servers are also spread in many countries.

 Kinsta offers a custom-built, streamlined control panel to make it easy for you to manage your website and control the offered features.
 Working with a team is also seamless thanks to its collaboration feature.
 Kinsta is great for professional needs.
 With Kinsta, you can save money on the following plugin types:

 - Performance/caching plugin

 - Backup plugin

-However, it’s important to note that Kinsta doesn’t offer file manager and email hosting — two features that are commonly available traditional web hosting services.
+However, it’s important to note that Kinsta doesn’t offer file manager feature and email hosting — two features that are commonly available on traditional web hosting services.
 You need an FTP client to access your WordPress files.
 Kinsta also requires you to buy a domain name from a third-party provider as it offers no domain registration service.